Subaru-PFS/spt_ExposureTimeCalculator/README.md

 ------------------
 (N.b. you will need the python module numpy/scipy to run the simulator.
 To write FITS files you'll also need pyfits, and to use the plotting options you'll need matplotlib)

 We can generate simulated outputs for use by the 1-D pipeline using a subset of the outputs from ETC above and then running gen_sim_spec.py.
 The only output that we use is `OUTFILE_SNC`, and we only use a subset of the information in that file.
-In particular, we the settings
+In particular, the settings
     `--EXP_NUM`  (the number of exposures)
     `--MAG_FILE` (the input spectrum) have *no* effect upon the simulator!

-One parameters that does matter is
+Parameters that do matter are
     `--MR_MODE`  (use low/medium resolution grating in the R arm) and of course things to do with observing such as the exposure time, seeing, moon, ...
     `--EXP_TIME`